aidansteele/aidansteele.github.io/_posts/2020-09-29-aws-iam-needs-resourceorgid.md

 your workflow, it can always be narrowed down to not deny usage of cross-org keys by suitably tagged IAM principals.

+## What does AWS have to say about all this?

+The [`kms:Decrypt`][docs] do actually have a bit to say on this, but it's not spelled out as clearly as might be necessary for someone without sufficient pre-existing background.
+The relevant excerpts:

+> [s]pecifying the CMK is always recommended as a best practice.
+When you use
+> the KeyId parameter to specify a CMK, AWS KMS only uses the CMK you specify.
+> If the ciphertext was encrypted under a different CMK, the Decrypt operation
+> fails.
+This practice ensures that you use the CMK that you intend.
+>
+> Whenever possible, use key policies to give users permission to call the Decrypt
+> operation on a particular CMK, instead of using IAM policies.
+Otherwise, you
+> might create an IAM user policy that gives the user Decrypt permission on all
+> CMKs.
+This user could decrypt ciphertext that was encrypted by CMKs in other
+> accounts if the key policy for the cross-account CMK permits it.
+If you
+> must use an IAM policy for Decrypt permissions, limit the user to particular
+> CMKs or particular trusted accounts.
+>
+> [...]
+>
+> `KeyId`
+> [...]
+If you used a symmetric CMK, AWS KMS can get the CMK from metadata that
+> it adds to the symmetric ciphertext blob.
+However, it is always recommended
+> as a best practice.
+This practice ensures that you use the CMK that you intend.

 ## You're wrong

 I probably am wrong.
 Or maybe I've misestimated the likelihood of something.
 Or